Quick Pitch Awning 270°

 While this is a legless design, it does come with one leg for windy conditions.
 Each arm also has a guy strap cleverly poked instead.
 So if the wind does get strong, it’s easy to add support by securing the outer edge.

 The team at Quick Pitch undoubtedly build sturdy gear.
-The quality of the stainless hinge is reassuring, this is an area that bears the brunt of the load.
+The quality of the stainless hinge is reassuring, especially as this is an area that bears the brunt of the load.

-The silver-coated canvas is exceptionally effective.
-We had a full day of 40° plus under this at the recent Perth 4WD Show, and yes it was hot, but with the extra height underneath the awning and the reflection, it was surprisingly effective.
+The silver-coated canvas is effective.
+We had a full day of 40° plus under this at the recent Perth 4WD Show, and yes it was hot, but with the extra height underneath the awning and the reflection, it was surprisingly comfortable.

 The storage bag is also well designed, high quality and utilises genuine YKK brand zippers and the stowed length is 2575mm.